apache/usergrid/docs/user-management/user-management.md

 Whether you're developing apps for mobile or the Web, it's almost certain that you will need to be able to handle user management, as well as offer the types of social features users have come to expect from a rich app experience.
 Usergrid makes all of this easy with default entity types and functionality available right out of the box.
 From user registration and profiles to login and authentication to activity feeds and social graph, you can create a social experience quickly and easily with just a few types of API calls.

 ## User management
-The default user entity in API BaaS is designed to model app users, meaning registering users and managing their profiles is as simple as sending and updating JSON via the API.
+The default user entity in Usergrid is designed to model app users, meaning registering users and managing their profiles is as simple as sending and updating JSON via the API.
 Used in conjunction with our available social graph, as well as our OAuth 2.0 authentication and token authorization features, you have all the tools you need to manage your user base.

 Learn more about: